satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 ## **Why Should We Learn It?**

 You must have heard the buzzword **"Data Is New Oil"**.
-So if data is going to be a new oil machine learning is the best tool to make use of exabytes of data generated every day
+So if data is going to be a new oil, machine learning is the best tool to make use of exabytes of data generated every day

 Any individual, organization or a country must use the machine learning tools to analyze the data so that they can make well-informed decision.
 If they failed to do it they will be left behind.